GitTejas/Amiibo-Creator/README.md

 Open the App:
 Open index.html in your web browser to launch the Super Secret AmiiBros. app.

 ## Acknowledgments | Credits
 Nintendo: Special thanks to Nintendo for providing the Amiibo images used in this app.
-All images are sourced from Nintendo's official website.
+All images are sourced from Nintendo websites.

 ## Contributing
-Feel free to contribute to Super Secret AmiiBros. by submitting bug reports, feature requests, or pull requests.
-Let's make the AmiiBros community even more awesome!
+Contribute to Super Secret AmiiBros. by submitting bugs, feature requests, or pull requests.
+Let's make the AmiiBros community even better!

 ## Blog Post | Video URL
 - Blog must be 750+ words (approximately 3-5 minute read time)